Frequently Asked Questions

 Mobile phone detection cameras will only detect illegal use of a mobile phone while driving.
 This is in accordance with Australia Road Rule 300, which prohibits use of a mobile phone while your vehicle is moving or in traffic.

-Visit MyLicence to read about the rules for using a mobile phone with driving, including recent changes.
+Visit MyLicence to read about the rules for using a mobile phone while driving, including recent changes.

 Accuracy of the technology